beliven-nico-moro/fullstack-senior-exercise/README.md

 I have created and started this project using [Laravel Herd](https://herd.laravel.com/).
 I recommend to use Laravel Herd to use this project locally.

+This project use SQLite as database.
+It is stored inside database folder.

 ## Commands
 To operate this project please follow this list: